-Offices are generally measured on an internal basis in accordance with RICS Code of Measuring Practice Sixth Edition, to give the net usable area.
+Offices are generally measured on a net internal basis in accordance with RICS Code of Measuring Practice Sixth Edition, to determine the net usable area.

-- 4.1 The following areas are normally excluded from valuation: - (a) Area which has headroom of less than 1.5 metres, (measured and stated separately but not included in valuation); - (b) Entrance halls (other than those used as reception areas); - (c) Stairs, stairwells and landing areas; - (d) Plantrooms; - (e) Toilets generally not included, however see below; - (f) Main corridor and passageways serving as access and egress to a floor or a building should generally not be included, however see below. - 4.2 The following areas are normally included in the valuation:
+- 4.1 The following areas are normally excluded from valuation: - (a) Area which has headroom of less than 1.5 metres, (measured and stated separately but not included in valuation); - (b) Entrance halls, atria, landings and balconies used in common; - (c) Stairs, stairwells and landing areas; - (d) Plantrooms; - (e) Toilets generally not included, however see 4.2(c); - (f) Main corridor and passageways serving as access and egress to a floor or a building should generally not be included, however see 4.2(d).